T. Wingate Andrews High School: Academics

-School departments include Athletics/Physical Education (PE), Cultural Arts, Career and Technical Education (CTE), English, Math, Science, Social Studies, and World Languages.
-Andrews offers a selection of Advanced Placement courses as well as specialized academic magnet programs, including the Aviation Academy and the Early College of Health Sciences.
+Andrews offers Advanced Placement courses and specialized academic magnet programs, including the Aviation Academy and the Early College of Health Sciences.

-The Aviation Academy at Andrews High School is an Early College program which provides free college classes and free college textbooks for students interested in aviation or engineering careers.
+The Aviation Academy at Andrews High School is an Early College program which provides free college classes for students interested in aviation or engineering careers.
 Students can earn an associate degree from Guilford Technical Community College (GTCC) while still in high school.
-Credits transfer to other colleges and universities, such as Embry-Riddle Aeronautical University or NC State.
+Credits transfer to other colleges and universities.
 The program also provides paid internships at aviation businesses, job shadowing opportunities, and FAA licenses and industry certifications, such as Solid Works and AutoCAD.
-The five main tracks of the program are engineering, pilot, airframe & powerplant mechanic (A&P), avionics technician, and aviation business.

-The Andrews Early College of Health Science offers an opportunity for students to prepare for a future career in the field of health sciences to include nursing, biotechnology, respiratory therapy, physical therapy, pharmacy or medicine to name a few.
-Students participate in internships through their courses to gain practical experience in their field of interest.
-Students in the program complete a rigorous high school curriculum during their freshman, sophomore, and junior years, which prepares them to take first-year college courses, earning dual credit, as a high school senior and a college student.
-Guilford County Schools (GCS) pays for tuition and non-consumable text books.
+The Andrews Early College of Health Science offers an opportunity for students to prepare for a future career in the field of health sciences.
+Students participate in internships.
+Students in the program complete a high school curriculum during their first three years, then take first-year college courses, earning dual high school and college credits.
 Students who complete this program earn an Early College diploma in addition to the GCS high school diploma.

-From 2012 to 2016, Advancement Via Individual Determination (AVID) was another key program at Andrews.
-According to the school website, "Our first cohort of students began in the fall of 2012 in the 9th grade.
-AVID is a yearlong elective course taken during the school day.
-Students are enrolled in the course after completing an application and interview process.
-During the AVID elective, students learn organizational and study skills, work on critical thinking and asking probing questions, get academic help from peers and college tutors, and participate in enrichment and motivational activities that make college seem attainable.
-As students progress in AVID, their self-images improve, and they become academically successful students, leaders, and role models for other students.
-AVID targets students in the academic middle who have the desire to go to college and the willingness to work hard.
-These are students who are capable of completing rigorous curriculum, but are falling short of reaching their potential.
-Typically, they will be the first in their families to attend college, and many are from low-income or minority families.
-AVID pulls these students out of their unchallenging courses and puts them on the college track: acceleration instead of remediation."
+From 2012 to 2016, Advancement Via Individual Determination (AVID) was another program at Andrews.
+AVID was an elective course, for which students had to apply and interview.
+It was designed to support students from low-income families would be a first-generation college student.
 The AVID program was discontinued in the 2016–2017 school year due to budgeting constraints.